Protected customer data

 Shopify will approve your app to use protected customer data if the requested data is the minimum amount required by your app to provide the merchant with the app functionality.
 If you're approved to access the data that you requested, then code updates aren't required.
 If you aren't approved to access the data that you requested, then you might need to update your app to handle errors or redacted data.
 For more information, refer to the example API requests for protected customer data.

-While we encourage all apps to meet protected customer data requirements, the requirements aren't mandatory for the following apps:
+While we encourage all apps to meet protected customer data requirements, access to the different levels can vary based on app types.
+See below:

 To access customer data in development, select the data and fields you're using in the Partner Dashboard.
 You don't need to submit a request for review for apps that are installed only on development stores.